 Our program emphasizes the importance of writing, clarity of thought and expression, and sharp analysis and synthesis of ideas.
 Our faculty specialize in writing, literature, and rhetoric.

 English Majors can select between two tracks:

 - Language and literature

 At Bryn Athyn, hands-on learning is built into the English major.
 You can choose to undertake an off-campus internship working for a publishing house, dedicate your free evenings to help staff the Writing Center, write scripts for tours at Glencairn Museum, work at the Swedenborg Library, or become a writer or editor for BAC’s Pythia journal.

 Some of our experiential education opportunities are well-established and clearly structured, while others are tailored more specifically to meet individual interests.
 And if there’s not an existing internship to suit your needs, you can design your own!

 - The Development Office for Bryn Athyn College offers internships in print and web-based publishing, media management, and marketing.

 - The General Church Office of Outreach provides students with opportunities to explore the various avenues of printed media.

-- Education Interns at Glencairn Museum learn and guide tours of the museum, create and script tours of the museum, and assist with press releases and museum publications.
+- Education Interns at Glencairn Museum learn and conduct museum tours, create and script tours, and assist with press releases and museum publications.

-For internship credit, English students have done many projects, including:
+For internship credit, English students have participating in many exciting projects, including: